rudraThakar/image-segmentation/README.md

 ##  Overview

-This repository presents a deep learning pipeline for detecting safe drone landing zones from aerial images.
-The model identifies **5 semantic classes** from high-resolution drone images to determine areas such as rooftops, open grounds, and other terrain features.
+This repository presents a deep learning pipeline (using **TenserFlow- Keras**) for detecting safe drone landing zones from aerial images.
+The model identifies **5 semantic classes** from high-resolution drone images to determine areas such as landing zones, water, and other terrain features.

 ###  Features

 - **U-Net** architecture with **EfficientNet-B0** encoder
 - Pretrained encoder weights from **ImageNet**
-- Trained on **custom-labeled drone dataset** with 5 classes
+- Trained on **custom-labeled drone dataset(publically available on Kaggle)** with 5 classes
 - Optimized using **Dice Loss** and **Adam optimizer**
 - Evaluated using **Mean Intersection-over-Union (mIoU)**
-- Achieves **0.87 mIoU** with **67ms inference time** per image
+- Achieves **0.76 mIoU** with **67ms inference time** per image

 ---